dhrubo55/personal-blog/content/posts/day-51-creating-stream-using-streamsupport-api-from-iterator-and-splitting-by-group-and-partitioning.md

 showtoc = false
 slug = "/java/100DaysOfJava/day51"
-summary = "Creating Stream using StreamSupport and splitting it using partitioning and grouping" title = "Day 51: Creating Stream (using StreamSupport API)  from Iterator and splitting ( by group and partitioning)" [cover] alt = "Day51" caption = "Day51"
+summary = "Creating Stream using StreamSupport and splitting it using partitioning and grouping" title = "Day 51: Creating Stream (using StreamSupport API)  from Iterator and Spliterator" [cover] alt = "Day51" caption = "Day51"